squidfunk/mkdocs-material/docs/reference/code-blocks.md

 1.  :man_raising_hand: I'm a code annotation!
 I can contain `code`, __formatted text__, images, ... basically anything that can be expressed in Markdown.

-??? info "Enabling code annotations only for specific code blocks"
+??? info "Enabling code annotations for a specific code block"

     If you don't want to enable code annotations globally, because you don't like the automatic inlining behavior, you can enable them for a specific